Advertising during the coronavirus crisis is not finger lickin’ good

 — Slack (@SlackHQ) March 4, 2020

-Netflix is known for its robust interaction with fans and it’s kept that up, while not explicitly pointing out that there may be a lot more people streaming in the middle of a weekday as this crisis continues.
+Netflix is known for its robust interaction with fans, and it’s kept that up, while not explicitly pointing out that there may be a lot more people streaming in the middle of a weekday as this crisis continues.
 Of course, when it came to the hand-washing lyrics meme, the brand couldn’t help itself.

 Oh honey, I'll do anything for you.